Proposal (1054) to South American Classification Committee

 I spent more time on this proposal than any in 25 years of writing proposals for SACC.
 This is a complex situation with surprising and perhaps anomalous results.
 Simões et al. did a very good job of putting this all together, including helpful Supplemental Information, and a huge amount of work went into this project.

 That there are more than one species hidden in a widespread Neotropical tyrannid is of course no surprise.
 Nonetheless, I have some concerns.
 First, the biogeographic pattern is unique, as far as I can tell, especially for the four disjunct populations grouped under aequinoctialis.
-Some of that may be due to incomplete Second, the taxa are essentially undiagnosable in terms of plumage and morphology.
+Some of that may be due to incomplete sampling.
+Second, the taxa are essentially undiagnosable in terms of plumage and morphology.
 Third, although the vocalizations look to be diagnostic, the samples of loudsongs are small and the PCA analysis seems to show that they overlap or nearly so.
 Fourth, given that the species tree typology conflicts with the Harvey et al. topology that has much better genetic sampling, how then are we supposed to trust the finding that R. rufipectus is embedded to the olivaceus clade?
 If the latter were correct, then of course division of traditional olivaceus into at least two species would be required.

 For voting purposes let’s break this down as follows, with YES/NO votes on the following